rocky-linux/documentation/docs/labs/systems_administration_I/lab3-system_utilities.md

 ### `file`

-The "file" utility is used to determine file or directory types.
+The `file` utility is used to determine file or directory types.

 #### To use `file`